Welcome to our Taylormade M5 irons review.

 |SWING WEIGHT (ST/GR)||D2/C9||D2/C9||D2/C9||D2/C9||D2/C9||D2/D0||D2.5/D0.5|

-Here’s A Few Facts About The Tech Behind Superior Performance
+Here are A Few (BORING) Facts About The Tech Behind Superior Performance

-- Fluted hozel & 360* Undercut : Allows weight to be moved lower in the head lowering the center of gravity for higher, more penetrating launch angle even with lower face contact
+- Fluted hosel & 360* Undercut : Allows weight to be moved lower in the head lowering the center of gravity for higher, more penetrating launch angle even with lower face contact

 - Tungsten used to add forgiveness while maintaining compact head design